'Any size of deal is possible,' says chipmaker AMS

-ZURICH (Reuters) - High-flying Austrian chipmaker AMS (AMS.S) is looking for more acquisitions to accelerate growth and increase its leading position in sensors used in phones, automobiles and industrial gear, Chief Executive Alexander Everke said on Tuesday.
+ZURICH (Reuters) - High-flying Austrian chipmaker AMS (AMS.S) is looking for more acquisitions to accelerate growth and increase its leading position in sensors used in phones, automobiles and industrial gear, its chief executive said on Tuesday.

-“Any size of deal is possible, I am not ruling out anything in terms of size,” Everke told Reuters.
+“Any size of deal is possible, I am not ruling out anything in terms of size,” Alexander Everke told Reuters.

 “We are looking for companies who have the best differential technology to gain leadership in those areas.
 We are looking at technology, not revenue,” he said.